btschwertfeger/python-cmethods/README.md

   style="background-color: white; border-radius: 7px">
   <figcaption>Figure 2: Temperature per day of year in observed, modeled, and bias-adjusted climate data</figcaption>
 </figure>

+The mathematical foundations supporting each bias correction technique implemented in python-cmethods are integral to the package, ensuring transparency and reproducibility in the correction process.
+Each method is accompanied by references to trusted publications, reinforcing the reliability and rigor of the corrections applied.

 <a name="methods"></a>